jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 /CrossHatchingTitles true def
-/CrossHatchingTitlesStrokeCode     {0 setgray 0.24 setlinewidth stroke} def /CrossHatchingOvertitlesStrokeCode {1 setgray 0.72 setlinewidth stroke} def /InlineTitles true def
+/CrossHatchingTitlesStrokeCode     {0 setgray 0.24 setlinewidth stroke} def /CrossHatchingOvertitlesStrokeCode {1 setgray 0.72 setlinewidth stroke} def /CrossHatchingCellArea 576 def  % (24pt)^2, (0.333333")^2, (8.466666mm)^2
+/InlineTitles true def
 /ColourSchemeTitles /Black def
+/OvertitleMaxFontSizeProportionTitles  0.333333 def
 ```

 ## Shapes: stars and flowers and hearts

 <img align="right" width="504" height="222" src="images/Shapes.png">

-In the cluttered image optimistically showing D78, the Titles and Belowtitles contain small random stars and flowers, with `InlineTitlesMaxNumberContours` at&nbsp;3.
+In the cluttered image optimistically showing D78, the Titles and Belowtitles contain small random flowers and stars and hearts and circles.

 These are enabled by Booleans `ShapesInTitles`, with obvious variations `ShapesInAbovetitles`, `ShapesInBelowtitles`, `ShapesInOvertitles`, and `ShapesInPlaceNames`.
 The array `ShapesToUse` defaults to `[ /Flower /Star /Heart /Circle ]`, and must contain at least one of these.